fabiosenracorrea/dynamodb-provider/readme.md

 #### Using entity directly on schema

-You can also leverage the `schema.fromEntity` method to create a "repository-like" instance to perform actions on your entity:
+You can also leverage the `schema.from` method to create a "repository-like" instance to perform actions on your entity:

 ```ts
 type tUser = {